-Patients with renal failure can schedule an appointment to be evaluated at any time.
-If you began dialysis before you were listed for a kidney transplant, your waiting time will now be calculated from your dialysis date.
+Patients with chronic kidney disease or kidney failure can schedule an appointment to be evaluated at any time.
+If you began dialysis before you were listed for a kidney transplant, your waiting time will be calculated from your dialysis date.
 This was changed under the new kidney allocation guidelines issued by United Network of Organ Sharing.

-Once you contact the Transplant Institute you will be scheduled for a pre-transplant evaluation.
-This is conducted to determine your overall health to ensure you are eligible for kidney transplant surgery.
+Once you contact the MedStar Georgetown Transplant Institute, you will be scheduled for a pre-transplant evaluation to assess your overall health to ensure you are eligible for kidney transplant surgery.

 This evaluation includes the following: